geo-xst/spacecraft-vector-intersection/README.md

 Currently it is only for MATLAB - we are working on translating it for Python

+Citing this work:
+This work will be submitted for publication

 Notes:
 -------------
 - Some examples are provided